Ryan Dillon, APRN

 Following graduation, Ryan spearheaded an effort to integrate advanced practice nurses into a largely regarded private practice in Fairfield County.
 It was here that Ryan obtained immense on-site education where he learned about the psychiatric treatment of children, adolescents, adults and the geriatric population.
 He has also treated many special populations including substance abuse and pregnancy.
 Furthermore, he held per diem attending provider privileges at St. Vincent's Medical Center, where he managed the psychiatric treatment for the hospital (including managing inpatient, consultation and liaison, and emergency psychiatry).

-Most importantly, Ryan is married to his wonderful wife Sarah.
-He continues to call Branford home and lives there with his wife and two fish (Cheeto and Frito, with a hopeful addition of Dorito!).
-Furthermore, Ryan is a huge Star Wars and Disney fan.
+Ryan and his family continue to call Branford home.
+He is a huge Star Wars and Disney fan.
 He is also fascinated by sharks and loves visiting Cape Cod.
 Last but not least, let's go New York Giants!

 Courtney Streeto, DNP, APRN

 Courtney Streeto has been passionate about mental health and reducing the stigma surrounding it for as long as she can remember.
 She knew from a young age that she wanted to work in psychiatry and help others to navigate and overcome their struggles with mental health, trauma, or difficult transitions.
 When deciding how best to work in the field, Courtney chose to become a psychiatric nurse practitioner.
 She has long admired the caring approach of nurses, and through her education and work experience hopes to bring the soul of nursing into her prescribing.